 You won’t want to miss the sunset from the lighthouse or a chance to stargaze with the waves crashing nearby.
 Seals are often spotted in the surf, and whales are sometimes seen offshore.

-The scenic and serene location makes Race Point the perfect spot for a romantic getaway, or memorable trip with friends or family.
+The scenic and serene location makes Race Point Light the perfect spot for a romantic getaway, or memorable trip with friends or family.
 Some even make the trip a tradition, reconnecting each year in the sandy seclusion the historic lighthouse provides.

-Gazing out at the horizon, it’s not hard for the years to fall away, imagining a former lighthouse keeper eyeing a storm on the horizon, hoping his light will burn bright for mariners at this tricky point where Cape Cod Bay meets the Atlantic.
+Gazing out at the horizon, it’s not hard for the years to fall away, imagining a former Race Point lighthouse keeper eyeing a storm on the horizon, hoping his light will burn bright for mariners at this tricky point where Cape Cod Bay meets the Atlantic.

-Before the Cape Cod Canal opened in 1914, ships travelling between Boston and New York City had to sail around Cape Cod to reach their destinations.
+Before the Cape Cod Canal opened in 1914, ships traveling between Boston and New York City had to sail around Cape Cod to reach their destinations.
 The waters off of the peninsula were treacherous, particularly at the tip where a strong crosscurrent or “race” pushed passing ships towards a number of dangerous shoals.

 To keep ships off of the shoals, Provincetown erected the Race Point Light in 1816.
 Perched on the very tip of the Cape Cod peninsula, this lighthouse was an isolated outpost located in “sandy desolation,” as one early visitor put it.
 To reach Provincetown, the lighthouse keepers and their families had to walk two miles in soft sand.
 On horseback, the trip took more than an hour.